 How to Add Dips Into Your Home Gym

-Dip bars are essentially two straight, stable bars running parallel to each other.
-Some gyms have a designated dip station, but you don’t need a separate piece of equipment to do dips at home.
+Dip exercise bars are essentially two straight, stable bars running parallel to each other.
+Some gyms have a designated dip station, but you don’t need a separate piece of equipment to do dip exercises at home.

 You can also do dips on the versatile Iso Arm attachment.